uktrade/great-cms/README.md

 When setting up the project initially ensure you have postgress app running and have created a db called `greatcms` with a user called `debug`.
 Instructions shown here - https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e

+Elevate user debug to superuser `ALTER USER debug WITH SUPERUSER;`

 ### Setting up the Chrome Driver

 1. Download `Chrome driver` from the official site https://chromedriver.chromium.org/